argyili/argyili.github.io/_pages/about.md

 ### Conference proceedings

-A. Li, “Swarm control approach combining leader and predator agents,” in <em>4th IEEE International Conference on Autonomic Computing and Self-Organizing Systems</em>, <em>Doctoral Symposium (accepted)</em>, 2023.
+A. Li, “Swarm control approach combining leader and predator agents,” in <em>4th IEEE International Conference on Autonomic Computing and Self-Organizing Systems</em>, <em>Doctoral Symposium</em>, 2023.

-Y. Deng, A. Li, M. Ogura and N. Wakamiya, “Collision-free shepherding control of a single target within a swarm,” in <em>2023 IEEE International Conference on Systems, Man, and Cybernetics (accepted)</em>, 2023.
+Y. Deng, A. Li, M. Ogura and N. Wakamiya, “Collision-free shepherding control of a single target within a swarm,” in <em>2023 IEEE International Conference on Systems, Man, and Cybernetics</em>, 2023.

 A. Li, M. Ogura and N. Wakamiya, “Proposal of a bearing-only shepherding algorithm with limited sensing capabilities”, in <em>AROB-ISBC-SWARM 2023</em>, pp. GS34-1, 2023.